A note on cascade flux laws for the stochastically-driven nonlinear Schr\"odinger equation: Introduction

 \section{Introduction}

 This note is regarding (weak) wave turbulence in dispersive PDE in the statistically stationary regime subjected to white-in-time stochastic forcing and dissipation.
-We are interested in precising some simple sufficient conditions to observe the flux balance laws of both inverse and direct cascades that one expects in wave turbulence; see e.g. \cite{nazarenko2011wave,zakharov2012kolmogorov} and more discussions below.
+We are interested in precising some simple sufficient conditions to observe the flux balance laws of both inverse and direct cascades that are observed in wave turbulence; see e.g. \cite{nazarenko2011wave,zakharov2012kolmogorov} and more discussions below.
 In this section, we consider a torus of side-length $2\pi \lambda$, $\mathbb T^d_\lambda$ with $d=2,3$ and the cubic nonlinear Schr\"odinger equation (NLS) rescaled in the following manner for two small parameters $\sigma,\nu > 0$

-See Remark \ref{rmk:wtf} below for a discussion on the choice to split $\sigma$ between the forcing and the nonlinearity.
+The choice of splitting the $\sigma$ between the forcing and the nonlinearity is so that the formal limiting dynamics in the $\nu,\sigma \to 0$ limit is the linear Schr\"odinger equation; see Section \ref{sec:Phys} for more discussion on this point.
 Here the $\set{W_t^{(j,\lambda)}}$ are independent Wiener processes on a common canonical filtered probability space $(\Omega,\mathcal{F},\mathcal{F}_t,\PP)$.
-The exact assumptions on the forcing is given below in Assumption \ref{Ass:g}; for now we just remark that the functions $g_j^\lambda$ are average zero, localized in frequency at scales $\approx 1$, locally uniformly bounded, i.e. $\sup_{\lambda,j} \norm{g^L_j}_{W^{1,\infty}} < \infty$, and normalized such that the volume-averaged wave-action (mass) input per unit time is $\approx \sigma^2$, namely the noise is fixed so that the following parameter is approximately independent of $\lambda$:
+We have allowed force to depend on the side-length of the box, i.e. for each $\lambda > 0$, there is a different set of $\set{g^\lambda_j}$ and Brownian motions $W_t^{(j,\lambda)}$.
+The exact assumptions on the forcing is given below in Assumption \ref{Ass:g}; for now we just remark that the functions $g_j^\lambda$ are average zero, localized in frequency at scales $\approx 1$, locally uniformly bounded, i.e. $\sup_{\lambda,j} \norm{g^\lambda_j}_{W^{1,\infty}} < \infty$, and normalized such that the volume-averaged wave-action (mass) input per unit time is $\approx \sigma^2$, namely the noise is fixed so that the following parameter is approximately independent of $\lambda$: